SurPathHub/Dayong/README.md

 4. Install [poetry](https://github.com/python-poetry/poetry#installation).
 Check if poetry is installed by running `poetry --version`.

 5. Run `poetry shell`.
-This will create or start the virtual environment.
+This will create a virtual environment and finds the pyproject.toml in the current directory.

 6. Run `poetry install`.
-This will install the project and its dependencies.
+This will install all the dependencies listed in poetry.lock.
+> NOTE: Poetry uses the exact versions listed in lock file to ensure that all the package versions are the same for all the developers working on Dayong.

 ## Usage